angelina-aker-kr/angelina-aker/README.md

 - 👋 Hi, I’m @angelina-aker
 - ✨ I’m looking to collaborate on ...
-- 📫 How to reach me ... on Kroger's Cyber Resilience Team
+- 📫 How to reach me ...

 <!---
 angelina-aker/angelina-aker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.